Back to School on a Budget: 7 Smart Ways to Get Kids’ Clothes for Less

 I always tell people that what I can’t use, I’ll pass on to a local charity.
 Everyone wins — your friend is able to find a home for her kids’ stuff, you get some clothes for free and a local charity gets a donation.

 If your friend is planning to sell the clothes online or at a consignment store, ask if you can have first dibs.
-She’ll likely give you a deal since it’ll cut down on some of her running around.
+They’ll likely give you a deal since it’ll cut down on some of her running around.

 Getting your children dressed to head back to school doesn’t need to break the bank.
 Planning ahead and thinking outside of your typical big-box retailer can help you stay on budget.